 Minor 6th chords

-The Minor 6th chord is a four-note chord that adds the sixth degree note in the scale to the minor triad.
+The Minor 6th chord is a four-note chord that adds the sixth degree note in the major scale to the minor triad.
 By comparing Cm with Cm6 we can see that the notes changes from C, Eb, G to C, Eb, G, A. The minor sixth chord can be a substitute for a common minor, but can sound somewhat dissonant depending on the musical circumstances (it often diverges from the relevant musical key).